CharacteristicMappingMethod/cmm-turbulence/README.md

 # CMM Turbulence

-Code for the characteristic mapping method in 2D with particle flow written in C++ (C) using Nvidia CUDA on Linux.
+Code for the characteristic mapping method in 2D with particle flow, written in C++ (C) using Nvidia CUDA on Linux.

 Even though computational resources grow rapidly, the extremely fine scales in fluid and plasma turbulence remain beyond reach using existing numerical methods.
 A combination of computational power and ingenious physical insights is usually needed to go beyond the brute force limit.
 We propose here to develop a novel numerical method, a fully Adaptive Characteristic Mapping Method (ACMM) for evolving the flow map, which yields exponential resolution in linear time.
 First results for the two-dimensional (2D) incompressible Euler equations show the extremely high resolution capabilities of the scheme obtained by decomposing the flow map and appropriate remapping.
 (ANR CM2E)